CommunityToolkit/Maui.NativeLibraryInterop/README.md

 ### Adding new Slim Wrappers

 The goal of this repository is to provide a solid foundation of starting points for interop with native SDKs.
-Given the most challenging part of creating a slim binding is generally the boilerplate setup and figuring out the native dependency chain and acquisition, we welcome contributions of new libraries as long as they follow the repository conventions and can be considered useful to a wide enough audience (eg: an internal company's native SDK would not be a good candidate).
+Given the most challenging part of creating a slim binding is generally the boilerplate setup and figuring out the native dependency chain and acquisition, we welcome contributions of new libraries as long as they follow the repository conventions and can be considered useful to a wide enough audience (e.g. an internal company's native SDK would not be a good candidate).